How do you deal when your kid is being disrespectful? Isn’t it really a tough situation? Something that you would need a solution to asap.

 It is hard enough that your child behaves disrespectfully at home.
 But when your child decides to be disrespectful in front of others, it can be really challenging.

 Your first instinct will be to smack them into obedience.
 But we all know that hitting or yelling at kids never yields any positive behavior.
-It will be a lose lose situation.
+It will be a lose-lose situation.
 You feel guilty and your child still will be disrespectful.

+So how to deal with a disrespectful child exactly?
 We all know that for positive parenting we have to be positive always.
 OK!
 At least most of the times.
 And that includes when your child decides to act out in front of others no matter how much you are fuming inside.

 Imagine this scenario.